dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl.rst

 :func:`~dwave.optimization.mathematical.matmul`, creating successor symbols.
 In this way you formulate objectives and constraints.
-You can use the :func:`~dwave.optimization.model.Model.minimize` method to specify the symbol representing an objective to minimize.
+You can use the :func:`~dwave.optimization.model.Model.minimize` method to specify the symbol representing an objective to optimize for.

 You can create a model for the
 `traveling salesperson <https://en.wikipedia.org/wiki/Travelling_salesman_problem>`_